jameswzhu/jameswzhu.github.io/teaching.md

 * Probability and Statistical Inference: Spring 2019

-In addition, I have also worked as a Teaching Consultant Fellow for the [CMU Eberly Center](https://www.cmu.edu/teaching/index.html), particicpating in teaching seminars and providing consultations to fellow graduate students on pedagogical strategies and research.
+In addition, I have also worked as a Teaching Consultant Fellow for the [CMU Eberly Center](https://www.cmu.edu/teaching/index.html), collaborating in teaching seminars and providing consultations to fellow graduate students on pedagogical strategies and research.

 <img src="/assets/img/gtf.png" alt="Me" width="600" class="center"/>